webability-go/xamboo/README.md

 Each listener is:

   {
-    "name": "<NAME>",
+    "name": "NAME",
-    "ip": "<IP>",
+    "ip": "IP",
-    "port": "<PORT>",
+    "port": "PORT",
-    "protocol": "<PROTOCOL>",
+    "protocol": "PROTOCOL",
-    "readtimeout": <TIMEOUT>,
+    "readtimeout": TIMEOUT,
-    "writetimeout": <TIMEOUT>,
+    "writetimeout": TIMEOUT,
-    "headersize": <SIZE>,
+    "headersize": SIZE,
     "log": {
-      "sys": "<SYSLOG>",
+      "sys": "SYSLOG",
     }
   }
 ```

 Where each parameter is:

-<NAME>: is the name of the listener (any string)
+- NAME: is the name of the listener (any string)
-<IP>: is the IP to listen to.
+- IP: is the IP to listen to.
 If the IP is empty "", then the server will listen to all the available IPs on the server.
-<PORT>: is the port to listen to.
+- PORT: is the port to listen to.
-<PROTOCOL>: is the protocol to listen to.
+- PROTOCOL: is the protocol to listen to.
 For now, Xamboo knows http and https only.
-<TIMEOUT>: is a number between 0 and 65535, the time is in seconds.
+- TIMEOUT: is a number between 0 and 65535, the time is in seconds.
-<SIZE>: is a number between 4096 and 65535, the size is in bytes.
+- SIZE: is a number between 4096 and 65535, the size is in bytes.
-the <SYSLOG> is explained in the log section.
+- the SYSLOG is explained in the log section.

 Example of a working real listeners for HTTP and HTTPS: